How to Stop Drinking Without Rehab

 Depending on the severity of your withdrawal, you may need to be in a hospital or specialized facility to minimize the risks that come with withdrawal symptoms.

-If you choose not to go to a facility to detox, make sure to at least tell a friend or loved one that you are planning to detox so that they can keep an eye on you throughout and make sure you do not need medical attention.
+If you choose not to go to a facility to detox, make sure to tell a friend at least or loved one that you are planning to detox so that they can keep an eye on you throughout and make sure you do not need medical attention.